 - tamariki in the care or custody of the Oranga Tamariki chief executive

 - tamariki under a sole guardianship or interim sole guardianship order

-Ensuring te tamaiti in care or custody has the information they are entitled to
+Ensuring te tamaiti or rangatahi in care or custody has the information they are entitled to

-We must provide te tamaiti in care or custody with the information they need to help them understand why they are in care or custody, their rights, and what they can expect.
+We must provide te tamaiti or rangatahi in care or custody with the information they need to help them understand why they are in care or custody, their rights and entitlements, and what they can expect.
 This information must be provided on an ongoing basis as needed, as part of a continuous process of ensuring their understanding.